Yes Bank: History

-Corporate affairs
+Shareholding

-The Sumitomo Mitsui Banking Corporation is the largest shareholder in Yes Bank, holding 24.2% of the shares.
+The Sumitomo Mitsui Banking Corporation is the largest shareholder in Yes Bank, holding 24.9% of the shares.
 While the State Bank of India (SBI), the largest scheduled commercial bank in India, was the largest shareholder in Yes Bank, the State Bank of India (SBI) has sold a 13.18% stake in Yes Bank to Japan's Sumitomo Mitsui Banking Corporation (SMBC) for ₹8,889 crore, a deal that was completed in September 2025.
 Currently SBI holds 10.8% of the shares.
 Yes Bank has also received investments from international private equity firms, namely Advent International and The Carlyle Group.